carlyrichmond/react-playground/README.md

 # react-playground

-Toy project for experimenting with React and other technologies
+Toy project for experimenting with React and other technologies.